 Since Pompeii was destroyed by Vesuvius, there have been dozens more eruptions.
 We don’t know the exact number because the historical records of ancient time are incomplete, but the best estimate is about 40 times in the past 2000 years.

-In fact, Mount Vesuvius is the only volcano to have erupted in Europe in the past century.
+In fact, Mount Vesuvius is the only volcano to have erupted in Europe in the past century, most recently in 1944.
 In its most dramatic volcanic event of the 20th century, lava flowed over the rim and huge clouds billowed into the air – all of it clearly visible from Naples.

-It makes you stop for a moment and wonder whether hiking Mount Vesuvius really is a good idea?
+It makes you stop for a moment and wonder whether climbing Mount Vesuvius really is a good idea?

 It makes me feel slightly insignificant in the vastness of it all, until I’m jolted back to the present moment when I see a sign warning of rock slides.
 I focus on where I am and where I’m walking.